FPL points predictions for Gameweek 3 and beyond

-Our Fantasy Premier League (FPL) points projections for Gameweek 3 have been given their first update for Premium Members of Fantasy Football Scout.
+Our Fantasy Premier League (FPL) points projections for Gameweek 3 were given their final update last night ahead of the Saturday deadline.

-Further updates will follow after the pre-match press conferences on Friday and take into account any injuries and rotation risks.

 You can even get a breakdown of the points, from attacking returns to clean sheets, here.